 When I look for them, the patterns always emerge.
 Three years separate my night beneath Three Fingered Jack from the night I walked into the White Mountains for my first time alone overnight in the wilderness.
 Three years and the width of the country.
 In the landscape of my psyche there is little distance between the two, because that walk, too, was a catalyst: a healing one and an intentional one.

 In the three years between, mountains seemed to shape every movement; they always do.
 I lived boldly in the mountains I love, in New Hampshire.
 Then I lived fearfully in mountains that threatened me, in Utah.
 I moved to Oregon where I lived timidly in mountains I didn’t yet know, didn’t yet love.
 That night beneath Three Fingered Jack I walked into a mysterious wilderness and asked it to let me find my place here in Oregon.
 That night I asked him if I could love him.
 There was no room for timidity in my inner landscape anymore.
 I listened to unrestrained barks of the coyotes, so confident in their place, so transformative in my psyche.
 When the sunrise broke over Black Butte, east of Three Fingered Jack, its light spilled into a landscape I believed could become my home.
 In the light of the sunrise I walked out of the woods beside someone I loved.

 And then there’s now.

 The year did not go as I intended.
-I spent most of my time pining for mountains on the other side of the country, yearning for an equivalent home in Oregon while doing nothing to create it.
+I spent most of my time pining for mountains on the other side of the country, yearning for an equivalent home in Oregon.
 I poured love into a person who didn’t want it, couldn’t take it.
 For three months he tried, then we spent another nine retreating, hiding from one another.
 The combination left me shattered.

 I knew what I had to do.
 I waited for the right opportunity.